 Audience segmentation, or target audience segmentation, is a type of marketing strategy that is based on analyzing and identifying groups within a target audience for the purpose of delivering specialized messaging.
 This is usually done in advertising to establish more tangible connections with a highly convertible or dedicated group of potential customers.
+We can classify audiences more easily in segments through 1st party data and 3rd party data.

 The groups are usually based on very specific demographics, which can include: